 Your contact for design approval should have access to Apple products for “live” testing – preferably an iPhone and iPad.

-Below all articles is a recirculation (define) area.
+Below all articles is a 'recirculation' area.
 This is part of Apple’s UI, so the design of this cannot be tweaked.

 There are other areas of Apple News a publication has control over.

 The channel logo will, naturally, most likely be the logo of the corresponding publication.
 For maximum legibility on the platform, ensure your channel logo features horizontal text on one line, with a transparent background (not white) – no fill.
 Apple requests that your logo match the name of the publication.
 It must be a .png logo of 256 pixels in height with an aspect ratio of no more than ten to one.
-This is so it remains legible in the Today (define) feed, where logos are often reduced to a very small size:
+This is so it remains legible in article listings, where logos are often reduced to a very small size:

 Channel logos are added in iCloud Settings for your channel, under Branding > Logo